top of page

 ~ said John Andrew Rice, co-founder of Black Mountain College, an experiment in education and art that changed the world and birthed the American avant garde.

 Black Mountain College was more than a school—it was a movement.
-It housed Buckminster Fuller’s first geodesic dome, staged John Cage’s first “happening,” birthed Merce Cunningham’s legendary dance company, and published early work by Beat Generation poets in the Black Mountain Review.
+It was home to Buckminster Fuller’s first geodesic dome, staged John Cage and friend’s first “happening,” birthed Merce Cunningham’s legendary dance company, and published literary works that inspired the Beat Generation in the legendary Black Mountain Review.
 But its most lasting impact lies in its belief that artists are essential civic visionaries, and that a just society is cultivated through education of the head, hand, and heart.

 Fully awake